tangyuhao/GOTURN-Tensorflow/README.md

 # GOTURN-Tensorflow

-This is an tensorflow implementation of GOTURN.
+This is a tensorflow implementation of GOTURN.

 Thanks to author **David Held** for his help of this implementation.